acend/cilium-basics-training/content/en/docs/07/01/_index.md

 ## Task {{% param sectionnumber %}}.2: Cleanup

-To not mess up the proceeding labs we are going to delete the Cilium Network Policy again and therefore allow all egress traffic again:
+To not mess up the proceeding labs we are going to delete the `CiliumNetworkPolicy` again and therefore allow all egress traffic again:

 ```bash
 kubectl delete cnp backend-egress-allow-fqdn